mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 #### Drawing and diagramming tools

 1. **Create workshop diagram**:
-   - Scroll down the web page `https://aws.amazon.com/architecture/icons/` to the section `Drawing and diagramming tools` and note the different tools AWS reccomends.
+   - Scroll down the web page `https://aws.amazon.com/architecture/icons/` to the section `Drawing and diagramming tools` and note the different tools AWS recommends.
-   - We suggest starting with Draw.io as its free, simple to use and can be used to create professional diagrams in AWS, Azure, GCP, IBM Cloud, and on-premises architectures: `https://app.diagrams.net/`
+   - We suggest starting with `Draw.io` as its free, simple to use and can be used to create professional diagrams in AWS, Azure, GCP, IBM Cloud, and on-premises architectures: `https://app.diagrams.net/`
    - Select where to save your diagram (or decide later)
    ![SaveDiagrams](./images/SaveDiagrams.png)<br>
    - Then select `File / New...` and click the `Blank Diagram` icon followed by clicking `Cloud` in the sidebar, then `Create`.
    ![drawio_blank](./images/drawio_blank.png)<br>
-   - To find the AWS icons that represent this architecture you can scroll down on the left hand side pallete and expand different AWS resource categories such as `AWS / Analytics` in which you will find Kinesis.
+   - To find the AWS icons that represent this architecture you can scroll down on the left hand side palette and expand different AWS resource categories such as `AWS / Analytics` in which you will find Kinesis.
    ![drawio_pallette](./images/drawio_pallette.png)<br>
    - A faster way to find the icon you need is to use search at the top.
 For instance, searching for `Kinesis data stream` returns two icons shown below.
-You can mouse over over an icon to see how it is described.
+You can "mouse over" over an icon to see how it is described.
 To determine which icon is the current official icon for that service, in the AWS PowerPoint file you downloaded earlier, search for the same words to see which icon is the current accepted one to use that matches to one of the choices in draw.io.
    ![drawio_search](./images/drawio_search.png)<br>
    - Now see if you can re-create the workshop architecture diagram shown above.
-Would you re-create it exactly or could you improve the diagram to look similar to an official AWS diagram like the example below?
+Would you re-create it exactly?
+Or could you improve the diagram to look similar to an official AWS diagram like the example below?
 You can search for diagrams here: https://aws.amazon.com/architecture/reference-architecture-diagrams
    ![AWS_reference_architecture](./images/AWS_reference_architecture.png)<br>

 ### **➡️ Going Further 3:** Direct Streaming

-> In this final going further let's explore alternative patterns where we are more direct and see that we can potentially, using AWS Glue, stream directly from our Amazon Kinesis Data Stream into a Redshift table, or stream directly from Redshift itself and not use Glue at all.
-In this fast exercise we simply preview the data directly streamed in Glue, but then spend most of our time reflecting on the different possible patterns and why you may prefer one over the other depending on business needs.
+> While our current pipeline effectively collects and processes turbine temperature data, let's explore more direct streaming approaches that could reduce latency.
+We'll examine how AWS Glue can stream data straight from our Kinesis stream to Redshift, eliminating intermediate storage steps, and even look at Redshift's native streaming capabilities.
+Through this exploration, we'll evaluate which streaming pattern best serves our wind farm's need for rapid temperature monitoring, weighing factors like data freshness requirements, system complexity, and maintenance overhead.

 ![Workshop_09_architecture_going_further_direct_streaming.drawio](./images/Workshop_09_architecture_going_further_direct_streaming.drawio.png)<br>